Strike-F8/ifc-viewer/Readme.md

 #### ifcopenshell
 #### PySide6
 #### apsw
-#### networkx
+#### networkx (Only for the graph which is not currently used)

 ## Files
 For easier maintenance and readability, the program is split up into the following files.

-### IFCViewer.py
+### IFCBrowser.py
 This is the main view.
-It connects each part of the program but contains as little logic as possible.

-### strings.py
+### translations/strings.py
 Contains all user-facing strings used in the program.
 They have been organized for easy translation as much as possible.

-### assembly_viewer.py
+### exporter/export_view.py
-A new window that displays all assemblies contained in the IFC file.
+A new window that displays all assemblies (or possibly other types of items) contained in the IFC file.
-The user can select assemblies for export and view a graph showing the relationships between entities contained in those assemblies.
+The user can select assemblies for export and choose the export file path and various options for exporting.

+### exporter/ifc_graph_viewer.py
+This file is not currently used for anything.
+It is supposed to show a graph illustrating the relationships between
-However, assemblies always have a huge amount of relationships so the graph is almost always hard to read and not very useful so it is set to off by default.
+the entities the user chooses for export but the graph is hard to read and not very useful.
-There are plans to improve this graph.
-There are also plans to generalize this window to export other types of entities.
+At some point, I would like to make a proper graph.

-### ui.py
+### tui.py
 Contains the classes that extend Qt's built in ui classes.
 The purpose of this is to provide classes that translate themselves upon receiving translation signals while maintaining the ability to